 5. Fill the vacuum

 We all crave communication and engagement, especially during times of change.
-So don’t fall into the trap of thinking that, if there is nothing to announce good or bad, you’ll just say nothing.
+Don’t fall into the trap of thinking that, if there is nothing to announce good or bad, you’ll just say nothing.
 Left to their own devices, people make stuff up and they rarely make up empowering versions of events.
 So, if there are no new developments to announce, tell them that, and indicate the process for letting them know when there is progress and reiterate what you can tell them, especially the rationale for change.

 6. Go slowly – get there quicker

 When giving people news they might find upsetting or concerning, slow down to give them a chance to absorb what you are saying.

 You know you’re going to get questions from your people once the initial communication has sunk in.
 Be approachable, available and interested in what your people have to say.
 And if nobody comes to you, then you go out to them.
 Silence does not equal acceptance, so get out of your office and walk the floor.

 Staff and colleagues may express negativity.
 You can be supportive by acknowledging their concerns, listen to but not encourage negative comments or behaviours, and respond in an empathic way.

 8. Acknowledge losses

 Make and mark symbolic endings to acknowledge losses of people, sites or ways of working.
 This recognises their clear importance to many colleagues and often helps people to move on and rise to new challenges.